Tenavaram temple: 20th-century recovery of idols

 A small stone building currently called the Galge or Galgane at Tenavaram that once is held to have supported a brick dome or upper storeys (Vimana tower) atop its roof displays a Dravidian provincial style of construction and architecture assigned to the late Pallava period with strong affiliations to the Kailasanathar Temple in Kanchipuram.
 Likely to have been the Vimanam-Garbhagriha or Sreekovil of one of the shrines, this building was reconstructed/repaired in 1947.
 It is a simple cuboid stone room structure with a flat roof currently atop its sanctum.

 A Shiva lingam sculpture was found in the foreground of the Othpilima Vihara at the site in 1998 by a gardener along with a stone image of Nandi.
 It is 4 ft high and 2½ feet wide.
 A stone image of Ganesh and Nandi had been excavated decades earlier at the site Kovil Vatta - gardens of a newly constructed Buddhist Vihara in the Vallemadama area of Tevan Thurai.

 The lingam's large size has led archaeologists to conclude it could be the principal idol of the ancient temple.
 The Avudaiyar or the pedestal of the Shiva linga is a thin slab; the upright or vertical portion is tall and slender.
 The Nandi ishapam (statue of Nandi) found with the lingam dates from the Pallava era.
 Other discoveries include statues of the Hindu god Ganesh and a goddess said to be Pattini/Kannagi.
 The garland decorated gateway to the original shrine, dating from the 10th century, is well preserved at the site.
 One of two styles of Thoranam to typical Kerala style temples, (lion-sea dragon or peacock crowned), the Makara Thoranam's (gateway's) frame and lintel include small guardians, dancers, musicians, ganas, and yali-riders.
 There is a lustration of the goddess Lakshmi in the center of the lintel.

-Present

-In the late British period, the "Vishnu Devale" was built in the town according to Sinhala Buddhist traditions.
-It is venerated solely by Sinhala Buddhists today.
-The deity here is sometimes called Upulvanna, which German orientalist Wilhem Geiger notes is an alternate local form/description of Lord Vishnu, the original main deity of Tenavarai.
-Upulvan means blue-lotus coloured, an attribute of both Vishnu and Shiva).
-The Vishnu Devale building here is also blue in colour.
-The formerly multi religious and multi ethnic port city ceased to function as such by the late medieval period.